 Carbon38 is more than just an online retailer for me; it is a wonderful community of strong, athletic women who are the movers and shakers in the health and wellness world right now.
 As an ambassador, I am lucky enough to be dressed in the hottest athleisure, but also supported in an empowering women’s community.

 I do not wear leg braces, but I have very lean calves and not everything looks good on me.
 Leggings are a staple of mine, but I look best in 7/8 cut or full length leggings.
 The capri length makes my calves look even smaller and more noticeable.
 Mesh is a trend in athleisure right now, but I avoid that look because the mesh does not fit to my lower legs and looks baggy at the bottom.

 For those with braces, track pants are back in style, and Carbon38 has some very fashionable looks that aren’t spandex.
 Leg braces can fit nicely under the track pants, but honestly, I say rock shorts with your leg braces.
 Again, don’t be embarrassed about being different.
-Let them see your leg brace and that you can still do more push-ups then them!
+Let them see your leg brace and that you can still do more push-ups than them!

 Click here to shop my favorite looks from Carbon38 and automatically receive 25% of your purchase!

 What’s one thing you wear that boosts your confidence?

 A cute sports bra.
 You can’t buy a cute sports bra and then put a shirt over it.
 So, when I’m rocking my cute sports bra it’s definitely because I’m feeling confident and good in my own skin.

 What is your favorite book?